Emilio Rivera

-Emilio Rivera (born February 24, 1961) is an American film and television actor and stand-up comedian.
+Emilio Rivera is an American film and television actor and stand-up comedian.
 He is best known for his portrayal of Marcus Álvarez in Sons of Anarchy and its spin-off, Mayans M.C.
 He is also known for his depiction of criminals and law enforcement officers.

 Early life

 Rivera is of Mexican descent.
 He is the oldest sibling in his family, with four younger brothers and three younger sisters.
 He was raised in Elysian Valley also known as Frogtown, a neighborhood of Los Angeles, California.

 Rivera suffered from stuttering as a youth.
 In the third grade, he was cast as the titular character in a school theatre production of Rumpelstiltskin.
 Rivera noticed he did not stutter once during his performance on stage.
 Shortly after, he confessed to his father he wanted to be an actor, to which his father replied that acting was only for "rich white people."

 At 18 years old in 1979, Rivera enlisted in the U.S. Army.